City of Columbus and Franklin County Community Gardens Grant Program

 - Watch this page for announcements about future grant opportunities.

 - The garden must be located within the City of Columbus or qualifying areas of Franklin County.
-To determine whether or not your project is located in a qualifying area, please reference the eligible areas map or call Franklin County Board of Commissioners at 614/525-3322 prior to submitting your grant application.
+To determine whether or not your project is located in a qualifying area, please reference the eligible areas map (above) or call Franklin County Board of Commissioners at 614/525-3322 prior to submitting your grant application.

 - Applications will be scored based on the following criteria (incomplete applications will not be scored):